pmagdon/cloud_detection/docs/source/results.rst

    :align:   center

    Figure 7: Cloud mask for image of date 2015-08-08.
-Yellow pixels were first classified as clouds by the blue test, but then the red-blue test reclassifies them as cloud free
+Yellow pixels were first classified as clouds by the blue test, but then the red-blue test reclassifies them as cloud-free

-The disadvantage of the red-blue test is that with the parameter set to 2, it not always succeeds in reclassifying the cloud free pixels like in the previous figure, but it does always reclassifies the thin clouds.
+The disadvantage of the red-blue test is that with the parameter set to 2, it not always succeeds in reclassifying the cloud-free pixels like in the previous figure, but it does always reclassifies the thin clouds.
 This can be observed in figure 9, where yellow pixels located at the edges of the cloud represent reclassified pixels by the red-blue test.